kuwala-io/kuwala/kuwala-pipelines/README.md

 docker-compose build osm-poi population-density google-poi
 ```

 Now simply run the below init script to spawn the essential docker components our pipelines rely on.
 Please note that this is a blocking script and has to run in a separate terminal.
 When you exit ( `ctrl + c` the script automatically clean up all docker runs related to this project).

-Note: The init script will create data folders under ./tmp/kuwala that will be used for db, osm & google file downlaods/operations.
+Please note that the init script will create data folders under ./tmp/kuwala that will be used for db, osm & google file downlaods/operations.
 You can always find the downloaded files overthere.

 ```zsh
 # Run chmod only the first time you setup the project
 chmod +x ./shared/scripts/init.sh
 # end of first time